 Success Story: Multi-Platform Approach

-A regional hardware chain with 12 locations implemented a comprehensive listing strategy across 9 platforms, including Business Web Directory.
-They maintained weekly updates to Google Business Profile, responded to all reviews within 12 hours, and ensured consistent information across all platforms using a centralised management tool.
+A regional hardware chain with 12 locations ran a listing strategy across 9 platforms, including Business Web Directory.
+They updated Google Business Profile weekly, replied to every review within 12 hours, and kept information consistent everywhere using a centralised tool.

 Results after 6 months: